D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 The user has Contributor Access to the SA.
-You must provide them the necessary access to the subscription in order to resove this error and apply the principle of least privilege.
+You must provide them the necessary access to the subscription in order to resolve this error and apply the principle of least privilege.

 What role should you assign to the user at the subscription level?